spagu/billion/readme.md

 no information

 ## 2.52.d31
-Broadcom drivers have been updated with a date of May 2nd 2018. seems stable to me WiFi 2.4 & 5gHz and no unusual line drops, not sure what the updates are for I know we are still waiting for that, not fixed the talktalk internet LED or the dreaded 5gHz LED that thinks its a car indicator.
+> Broadcom drivers have been updated with a date of May 2nd 2018.
+> seems stable to me WiFi 2.4 & 5gHz and no unusual line drops, not sure what the updates are for I know we are still waiting for that, not fixed the talktalk internet LED or the dreaded 5gHz LED that thinks its a car indicator.

-## 2.52.d28,
+## 2.52.d28

-1. Added Open VPN server support (dial into 8900AX-2400)
+* Added Open VPN server support (dial into 8900AX-2400)
-2. Added Open VPN Client support with Nord VPN (dial out to Nord VPN server)
+* Added Open VPN Client support with Nord VPN (dial out to Nord VPN server)

 ## 2.52.d27
-08 February 2018 11:07 AM
+Date: 08 February 2018 11:07 AM

-1. “Support DHCP Server option 67”.
+* “Support DHCP Server option 67”.
-2. “Fix router not clearing UPNP ports on Virtual Server page”.
+* “Fix router not clearing UPNP ports on Virtual Server page”.
-3. “Support VPN connection with provider Nord VPN server”.
+* “Support VPN connection with provider Nord VPN server”.
-4. “Enhance DHCP page list on new code base 4.16L05”
+* “Enhance DHCP page list on new code base 4.16L05”

 ## 2.52.d24
 1. “Add new wireless driver = 7.14.164.20.cpe4.16L05.0-kdb”